jalalmourad/jalalmourad/README.md

 🏴‍☠️ Ahoy, Code Crusaders!
-I am Jalal
+I am Jalal, a
 Computer Systems Software Engineering Student at Carleton University 💻 Passionate about Tech and Hardware.
 ⚡️ Thriving on embedded systems projects with Raspberry Pi, Arduino, and diverse microcontrollers.